Transport in Mysore: Railways

 Mysore Junction railway station is one of the most important stations in the country.
 It is the headquarters of SWR Mysore Division.
 Other railway stations in the city are Chamarajapuram and Ashokapuram.
 The railway station in Naganahalli Village will be made as satellite railway station to Mysore.

 Mysore railway station has three lines, connecting it to Bengaluru, Mangalore and Chamarajanagar.
 Railway lines that connect the city to Chamarajanagara and Mangalore are unelectrified single track and the track that connects to Bengaluru is electrified double track.
-Fastest train to serve the station is Shatabdi Express.
+Fastest train to serve the station is Vande Bharat Express.

 Air

 Mysore Airport is a domestic airport that serves the city and is located in Mandakalli village of Mysore.
 There are daily flights to Kempegowda International Airport Bengaluru, Chennai International Airport, Cochin, Rajiv Gandhi International Airport Hyderabad, Belgaum, Goa Airport and Mangalore International Airport.

 Nearest international airport to Mysore is Kempegowda International Airport in Bangalore.
 Daily FlyBus services are available from Mysore directly to the Bangalore Airport.
 Flybuses are deluxe multi-axle volvo buses with chemical toilets.

 Mysore Airport's passenger terminal occupies 3250 sqm and can hold a maximum of 200 passengers.
 Volvo buses from Mysuru City Bus Stand are available 7 times a day before flight timings.

 On 17 May 2018, central government gave permission to the above proposal and as per the plan the existing runway would be expanded to 2750 metres.
 In 2020, it was announced that government has agreed to upgrade Mysore Airport to International Airport after runway expansion.